-Homi K. Bhabha developed the theory of Hybridity, and the current study focuses on this concept, its various forms, and the issues that immigrants encounter.
+Homi K. Bhabha developed the theory of hybridity, and the current study focuses on this concept, its various forms, and the issues that immigrants encounter.
 As one of the finest post-colonial writers illustrating the impacts of immigration on immigrant life, Jhumpa Lahiri's works have been the subject of inquiry by others.

-In the short story "Year's End" Kaushik's family follows Indian tradition; even in America, Kaushik's stepsisters used to call him 'Kaushik Dada' which is an Indian word to call one's elder brother (Lahiri, 2008).
-Kaushik's stepmother, Chitra, used to cook Indian food at home, showing that the family wanted to keep their original

-Indian culture alive.
-Yulistiyanti (2022) agrees that people are most likely to fill their appetite with the food of their homeland.
-They simultaneously adopt some Western values because change is sometimes inevitable when adjusting to a new place.
-Kaushik and his father brought a Christmas tree at home to celebrate the year's end, primarily done in European countries and is a part of Western cultural values (Lahiri, 2008).
+In the short story "Year's End" Kaushik's family follows Indian tradition even in America, Kaushik's stepsisters used to call him 'Kaushik Dada' which is an Indian word to call one's elder brother (Lahiri, 2008).
+Kaushik's stepmother Chitra used to cook Indian food at home, which shows that the family wanted to keep their own original Indian culture alive.
+Yulistiyanti (2022) agrees that people are most likely to fill their appetite with the food of their own homeland but simultaneously they also adopt some Western values because change is sometimes inevitable to get oneself adjusted to a new place.
+Kaushik and his father brought a Christmas tree at home to celebrate the year's end, which is mostly done in European countries and is a part of Western cultural values (Lahiri, 2008).

-and Sanahmadi Gholipour (2013)employed post-colonialism and Homi K Bhabha's theory of Hybridity in their research paper titled "A Post-colonial Perspective on the Short Stories of Jhumpa Lahiri".
-This study examines the behaviour and responses of Bengali individuals to a different culture and the impact on their well-being when they relocate and encounter a new set of values.
+Gholipour and Sanahmadi (2013)employed post-colonialism and Homi K Bhabha's theory of hybridity in their research paper titled "A Post-colonial Perspective on the Short Stories of Jhumpa Lahiri".
+This study examines the behaviour and responses of Bengali individuals to a different culture, as well as the impact on their well-being when they relocate and encounter a new set of values.
 It is mentioned that "Lahiri inhabits a sort of "in-between- ness", an ambivalence that makes one belong somewhere and nowhere, a feeling of ambivalence that leaves one without an attachment to any space that can be considered home.
 Thus, such figures stand between two cultures experiencing and embodying hybridity" (Gholipour & Sanahmadi, 2013).
-The researchers of this study found that the gap between the two distinct sets of values leads to a sense of unease and lack of belonging.
+The researchers of this study found that the gap between the two distinct sets of values lead to a sense of unease and lack of belonging.
 An individual experiences a sense of alienation and homelessness, which manifests intricate emotional as difficulties and disorders.
-In their research, it is stated that Lois Tyson explains unhomeliness.
-"Being 'unhomed' is not the same as being homeless.
-To be un-homed is not to feel at home even when you are in your own home because you are not at home in yourself: your cultural identity crisis has made you a psychological refugee, so to speak" (Gholipour & Sanahmadi, 2013).
-The issues encountered by immigrants undeniably impact their emotional and psychological well-being.
-It signifies that an individual experiences a sense of homelessness and psychological distress when attempting to adapt to the host society as he is unable to accomplish this and ends up feeling disconnected from his surroundings.
+In their research, it is stated that Lois Tyson provides explanation an unhomeliness.
+"Being 'un-homed' is not the same as being homeless.
+To be unhomed is not to feel at home even when you are in your own home because you are not at home in yourself: your cultural crisis identity has made you psychological refugee so to speak" (Gholipour & Sanahmadi, 2013).
+The issues encountered by immigrants undeniably impact their emotional and psychological well-being. signifies that an individual experiences a sense of homelessness and psychological distress when attempting to adapt to the host society as he is unable to accomplish this and ends up feeling disconnected from his surroundings.
 For immigrants, to thrive and adapt to their new lives, it is crucial for them to strike a harmonious equilibrium between their own culture and the culture of the host society.
-The culture and values that shape our background are the foundation of our identity, a thriving and nourished society cannot exist without them.
-In order to truly survive, an individual must adhere to their deeply ingrained cultural beliefs.
+The culture and values that shape our background are the foundation of our identity thriving and nourished society cannot exist without them.
+In order to truly survive, it is imperative for an individual to adhere to their deeply ingrained cultural beliefs.